-As our business continues to evolve along with changing times, ACME shall continue to envisage meaningful and feasible sustainability opportunities while ultimately holding ourselves accountable for our EES conduct and progress.
+As our business continues to evolve along with changing times, ACME shall continue to envisage meaningful and feasible sustainability opportunities by constantly reassess our material sustainability matters while ultimately holding ourselves accountable for our EES conduct and progress.
 We believe that by doing so, our organisation will grow in strategic and tactical proficiencies that will set us in the right direction for the foreseeable future.